Promo code HERO applied for 25% off!Offer ends 05/26/2026

-Principle of Substitution in Real Estate: Why It Matters
+Principle of Substitution in Real Estate: Definition & Examples

-Principle of Substitution in Real Estate- a neighborhood
+Principle of Substitution in Real Estate Why It Matters

 The principle of substitution is a core concept in real estate appraisal, shaping how properties are valued and ultimately sold.
 Understanding this principle is essential for real estate professionals, buyers, and sellers alike, as it helps explain why similar properties may have different market values and how appraisers establish these values.